Air Conditioner Repair Checklist

 - Making your system wear out more quickly

-If you can’t recall when you last installed a new one, shut off your system completely and remove the filter.
+If you can’t recall when you last replaced your filter, shut off your system completely and remove the filter.
 You can find the filter in your furnace or air pump’s blower compartment.
 It may also be located in a connected filter holder or wall-mounted return air grille.

 Hold the filter up to the sunshine.
 If you can’t see any light, you should buy a new filter.